jigarbytes/composerthemedemo2/README.md

   - For theme option (as per your suggestion "Option Tree plugin" but this plugin was closed on November 6, 2018 and is no longer available for download.
 Reason: Security Issue more info(https://wordpress.org/plugins/option-tree/).
 So we are using redux framework for wordpress theme option).
-  - Import theme opation using redux import section Admin left side menu -> Theme opation -> Import section using this wpdemo.json
+  - Import theme opation using redux import section Admin left side menu -> Theme opation -> Import section using this root directory "redux_options_redux_demo_backup_15-04-2019.json"
+  -  Import theme demo please used this file  root directory   "composerthemedemo2.WordPress.2019-04-15.xml"